abcdlsj/gnar/README.md

   server

 Flags:
-  -h, --help      help for pipe
+  -h, --help      help for gnar
-  -v, --version   version for pipe
+  -v, --version   version for gnar

-Use "pipe [command] --help" for more information about a command.
+Use "gnar [command] --help" for more information about a command.
 ```

 <!-- TOC --><a name="client"></a>
 ## Client
 ```
 Usage:
-  pipe client [flags]
+  gnar client [flags]

 Flags:
   -c, --config string        config file